Pillar 3 and BIPRU Remuneration Code Disclosures

 - Business risk

-The firm’s Pillar 2 business risk assessment principally takes the form of a fall in assets under management following a market downturn that leads to lower management fees, although other risks such as loss of advisers are also considered.
+The firm’s Pillar 2 business risk assessment principally takes the form of a fall in assets under management following a market downturn that leads to lower management fees, although other risks such as loss of advisers and systems failures are also considered.
 To mitigate our business risk, we regularly analyse various different economic scenarios to model the impact of economic downturns on our financial position.

 - Operational risk